top of page

 Sir Richard Burton was a famed Victorian explorer, author and linguist, whose accomplishments include leading an expedition to find the source of the river Nile and mastering over twenty languages.
 Burton is also credited for translating a number of works from Arabic into English.

-To coincide with the bicentenary of his birth in March 2021, Habitats and Heritage are working to get permission to reopen the mausoleum by reinstating the door after it was sealed from the public almost fifty years ago.
+To coincide with the bicentenary of his birth in March 2021, Habitats and Heritage gained permission to reopen the mausoleum by reinstating the door after it was sealed from the public almost fifty years ago.
 The project further intends to repair the deteriorating stonework and to conserve it by replacing the lime-wash finish.

 For more information on this project please click below.